Skip to main content

 Breakfast and brunch in Overton

 During the winter months, head to Overton Gallery for a cosy tearoom with an open fire.
 Summer can be enjoyed in the courtyard, which is surrounded by fig trees and other beautiful plants.
-Serving light breakfasts throughout the week but on Saturdays and Saturdays only, Overton Gallery makes its legendary 'sausage sarnies' all day long.
+Serving light breakfasts throughout the week, but on Saturdays and Saturdays only Overton Gallery makes its legendary 'sausage sarnies' all day long.

 Another option is the Honesty Café, which focuses on fresh, seasonal food and sustainable practices.
 Here you’ll find a welcoming space for breakfast, brunch or coffee, with a menu that features wholesome treats prepared with care.